-Enabling Go mode allows the processor to continue executing instructions from internal program memory during a bus grant.
+Enabling GO mode allows the processor to continue executing instructions from internal program memory during a bus grant.
 The processor will halt, waiting for the buses to be released, only when an access of external memory is required.
-When Go mode is disabled, the processor always halts during bus grant.
-(For more information, see the section, "Bus Request/Grant" in Chapter 7, "System Interface".
+When GO mode is disabled, the processor always halts during bus grant.